sxnwlfkk/scrapy/README.md

-#Python web scraping
+#Python webbook scraping
+## Under construction

 The main goal of this project to build a crawler/scraper, which can navigate treelike webbooks, and extract html text for further processing with tools like Calibre.
+Includes functions to delete individual tags, or tags + text + /tags.